sumasan/profile/index.md

 # AI and ML Portfolio

-All Projects worked on using AI and ML.
+My experiment with AI and ML

 ## Fraud Detection
 Fraud detection is a set of processes and analyses that allow businesses to identify and prevent unauthorised financial activity.